TaleTN/IPlugExample/Readme.md

 ## How to build & run

-On Windows open the [`IPlugExample.sln`](IPlugExample.sln) solution in Visual Studio 2022, and build the VST 2.4 plugin DLL from within the IDE.
+On Windows open the [`IPlugExample.sln`](IPlugExample.sln) solution in Visual Studio 2022, and build the CLAP plugin from within the IDE.
-Alternatively you can build the DLL from the command prompt by typing:
+Alternatively you can build the CLAP plugin (as well as the other plugin formats) from the command prompt by typing:

 1. `cd IPlugExample`
 2. `nmake clap`